All healthcare personnel and other workers at facilities where anti-cancer drugs are handled are likely

 Contamination levels by anti-cancer drugs were quite different depending on the use of medical closed system equipment or cleanliness of workplaces.
 Our evaluation results obtained from outpatient chemotherapy rooms and hospital wards between 2013 and 2019 show that gloves worn by nurses are most highly contaminated followed by toilets.
 The toilets were proven to be contaminated by the splash of patients’ urine.

-When sole use of medical closed system equipment is not effective enough for outpatient chemotherapy rooms or toilets, you can remove contaminants by our anti-cancer drug decomposition solution.
+When sole use of medical closed system equipment is not effective enough for outpatient chemotherapy rooms

-Shionogi Pharma will continue to support healthcare personnel through monitoring of their workplaces where anti-cancer drugs are handled so that they can work for medical treatment without any concern about their work environment.
+anti-cancer drugs are handled so that they can work for medical treatment without any concern about their